yisoonshin/Cream/README.md

 ```

 # **Quickstart**
 If you want to dive straight in because you've heard of this tool before, simply initiate the `launcher.py` file.
-It will take care of all the dependencies you'll need, and will ask you for all the arguments required.
+It will take care of all the dependencies you'll need and ask you for all the arguments required.

 You will, however, need to provide a CSV dataset with two crucial fields:
 - **Metric**: whatever you'll be applying the threshold on